Best Luxury Car Lease Deals for May 2026

 | i4 eDrive35 | — | $679/mo | $4,499 | Best EV sedan lease value May 2026 |

-The 3 Series at $549/mo is the headline.
-Money factor is at 0.00098 (equivalent to ~2.4% APR), which is among the lowest BMW has offered on the 330i in 18 months.
-Residual at 57% for 36/10K is healthy.
+The 3 Series at $549/mo is the headline — money factor at 0.00098 (~2.4% APR), among the lowest BMW has offered on the 330i in 18 months, with a healthy 57% residual at 36/10K.
+That's the one I'd be writing about to friends.

 Mercedes-Benz